- 2.5 hours

 Lawrence travelled and excavated extensively in Israel, Jordan and Egypt before attending the University of Durham where he studied archaeology.
 He specialised in ancient human remains during his Masters' at Liverpool University Medical School, followed by a year of travel and excavation in the UK and Africa.
 He won a scholarship to attend University College London, where he wrote his Doctorate on ancient populations of the Western Mediterranean basin and the Canary Islands.
 He currently lectures at Birkbeck College, University of London.
 He carries out research at London's Natural History Museum and spends several months each year working on a major archaeological project in Peru.
 He is also connected with excavations in Egypt, Bolivia, California, Sierra Leone, Ghana, and Spain, where he works with a forensic unit recovering the fallen from the 1936-1939 Spanish Civil War.
 In addition to his research, he has interests in the classical world, ancient Assyria, geology, palaeontology, twentieth century art history and the history of London.

 Andrew completed a PhD in Classics at King's College London where he specialised in how the Classical world shaped British politics and culture.
-His research interests range from Ancient Greece to the British empire, and he has tutored secondary school children everything from Tudor England to the Second World War.
-Andrew especially loves the eclectic historical landscape of London which allows one to fine ancient ruins or historic pubs amongst the modern city.
+His research interests range from Ancient Greece to the British empire, and he has tutored secondary school children in everything from Tudor England to the Second World War.
+Andrew especially loves the eclectic historical landscape of London which allows one to find ancient ruins or historic pubs amongst the modern city.
 He teaches ancient history to undergraduates at King's College London and is a keen cyclist and runner.